 An internship involves the application of learned skills to a setting, agency or organization relating to the department which coordinates the internship.
 An internship should challenge the student to examine the values of the organization or agency involved in the experience, and to assess the student's education as it relates to that experience.
 The internship, whether paid or unpaid, should be viewed as both an academic and a work experience.
-Faculty Manual, A-18
+For more information on internships at Wittenberg, visit the internships website.

 Opportunities for Internships in Sociology